 Mula Bandha, the lower lock in yoga, stimulates the sensorimotor and autonomic nervous systems of the pelvic region by contracting the pubococcygeus muscle.

-Scientific studies on the health effects of Root Lock23 have shown that with regular practice of Mula Bandha:
+Scientific studies on the health effects of Root Lock 2 3 have shown that regular practice of Mula Bandha can:

-• creates a sense of peace and relaxation;
+• Create a sense of peace and relaxation;

-• improves the cognitive functions of the brain (memory, attention, language);
+• Improve cognitive functions of the brain (memory, attention, language);

-• Improves blood circulation in the pelvis.
-This leads to the elimination of abdominal bloating, constipation, inflammation of the genitals and prostate gland.
+• Improve blood circulation in the pelvis, leading to the elimination of abdominal bloating, constipation, and inflammation of the genitals and prostate gland.

 Benefits on the Subtle Level

-The energy of the apana vayu flows downward, the root lock redirects it upward and enters the main energy channel, the sushumna.
+The energy of apana vayu typically flows downward.
+The root lock redirects it upward, allowing it to enter the main energy channel, the sushumna.

-For maximum effect on the subtle plane, it is necessary to perform jalandhara-bandha and uddiyana-bandha together with mula-bandha (together they are called maha-bandha or traya-bandha).
-In this case, the energy of prana-vayu is directed downward from the vishuddha chakra and meets in the abdominal region with apana-vayu rising from the muladhara chakra.
+For maximum effect on the subtle plane, it is necessary to perform jalandhara-bandha and uddiyana-bandha along with mula-bandha (together they are called maha-bandha or traya-bandha).
+In this case, the energy of prana-vayu is directed downward from the vishuddha chakra and meets the apana-vayu rising from the muladhara chakra in the abdominal region.

-By increasing the energy winds in the area of samana-vayu, the practitioner expands the main channels of the nadis and fills them with prana so that he can control his energy.
+By increasing the energy winds in the area of samana-vayu, the practitioner expands the main nadi channels and fills them with prana, gaining control over their energy.

 A state of calm and serenity is necessary to achieve results in deeper yoga practices.

 Just as the earth, with all its mountains and forests, rests on the Lord of Snakes, so all the Tantras (yogic practices) rest on Kundalini.
 When the kundalini is awakened with the guru's blessing, it pervades all the lotuses (the six chakras or centers) and all the attachments.
-The sushumna becomes the main channel for prana.
-The mind is freed from the bondage of attachment (the pursuit of pleasure), and death recedes5.
+The sushumna becomes the primary channel for prana.
+The mind is freed from the bondage of attachment (the pursuit of pleasure), and death recedes.
+5

 Performing mula-bandha during standing asanas